rorycl/sshagentca/README.md

 prompt for passwords on startup.

 The server requires an `authorized_keys` file with at least one valid entry.
+Each entry also requires per-key `user_principals` settings in the settings yaml file.

 The server will run on the specified IP address and port, by default 0.0.0.0:2222.

-Settings regarding certificate settings such as the validity period, organisation name and prompt received by the client are set out in the settings yaml file.
+Settings including certificate settings such as the validity period, organisation name and the prompt received by the client (together with the user_principals settings noted above) are set out in the settings yaml file.

 If the server runs successfully, it will respond to ssh connections that have a public key listed in `authorized_keys` and which have a forwarded